ysyk2021/the-power-of-intentional-leadership-leading-with-purpose-vision-and-action/src/chapter-5-1.md

-Chapter: Identifying Opportunities for Leading with Purpose, Vision, and Action
+Identifying Opportunities for Leading with Purpose, Vision, and Action
 ===============================================================================

 In this chapter of **"The Power of Intentional Leadership: Leading with Purpose, Vision, and Action"**, we will explore strategies for identifying opportunities to lead with purpose, vision, and action.
 As a leader, it is essential to proactively seek out opportunities that align with your organization's mission and goals.
 By identifying these opportunities, you can inspire others and drive positive change towards a shared vision.